richardhawthorn/MatrixPainter/README.md

 ### Description

-ESP8266 / Arduino code for matrixpainter.net
+ESP8266 / Arduino code for <a href="http://www.matrixpainter.com">matrixpainter.com</a>

 ### Features